ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Note that the first round of the protocol is only necessitated for certain ciphersuites that require client and servers commit to some value.
-When such commitment `com` is generated and sent to the client, the client returns `com` with the `IssuanceRequest` message.
-The server MUST check that the commitment corresponds to `com` that was previously committed.
+When such commitment `commit_resp` is generated and sent to the client, the client returns `commit_resp` with the `IssuanceRequest` message.
+The server MUST check that the commitment corresponds to `commit_resp` that was previously committed.
 This requires the commitment to either be a reference to some commitment on the server, or the commitment be an encrypted (and authenticated) blob that the server can use to recover commitment.
 The